What is Brand Equity Model?

 4. Brandz Model

 This model is developed based on five steps that are in sequential order.
-Each of the steps in this model is a continuity of the previous steps and should be conducted in the same order.
+Each step in this model is a continuity of the previous steps and should be conducted in the same order.

 Do I know about it?